West of England Sport Trust (Wesport)

 Monitoring and Evaluation Capacity

-• Both programs require monitoring and evaluation
+• Both programmes require monitoring and evaluation

 • Applications should demonstrate capacity to measure outcomes and report impact